Skip to main content

 export { default as submitPriorAuth } from "./src/workflows/submit-prior-auth";

 The API uses the workflow name from the workflow("...") call inside the file, not the filename or the export alias from index.ts.
-If your workflows live in a package inside a monorepo, run deploy against that package directory instead of the monorepo root.
+If your workflows live in a package inside a monorepo, run cloud deploy against that package directory instead of the monorepo root.
 The deploy command has two separate path concepts:

 • The positional argument is the package directory to bundle and upload.
 That directory must contain package.json.